Don’t be a stubborn curmudgeon with broken knees!

 I hate wearing sunscreen, so it’s critical for me to have a nice sun hat too.
 Currently mine is the Solar Escape Outback.

-Another option is get the NRS hoodie and a mesh baseball hat, and just hike with the hood up all the time.
-The hood is made of light, thin material that’s perfect for this and doesn’t block sound.
+Another option to protect yourself from sun is get the NRS hoodie and a mesh baseball hat, and just hike with the hood up all the time.
+The hood is made of light, thin material that’s perfect for this and doesn’t muffle sound.

 The Best Smartphones for Thru-Hiking

 Without a proper camera, the best phone for hiking essentially becomes the one with the best camera.
 A number of websites dive deeper into this subject than I ever will, and their general consensus in 2020 seems to be the following:

 The iPhone 11 Pro has the best camera, followed by the Google Pixel 4 and Samsung Galaxy Note 10 Plus.
 Photography articles always mention Huawei phones, but when is the last time you saw anyone in the US with one?

 The use of all this technology on the trail begs the question of keeping your gadgets charged.
 Enter the power bank, nothing more than a rechargeable battery.